 In our study of Genesis chapter eleven, we will look at the big detour that man has taken from the will of God.
 We will look at its past, present and future consequences.

-"But the Lord came down to see the city and the tower that the men were building.
-The Lord said, 'If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them.
-Come, let us go down and confuse their language so they will not understand each other.'"
-NIV translation
+ADONAI came down to see the city and the tower the people were building.
+ADONAI said, "Look, the people are united, they all have a single language, and see what they're starting to do!
+At this rate, nothing they set out to accomplish will be impossible for them!
+Come, let's go down and confuse their language, so that they won't understand each other's speech."

 This passage brings to mind questions such as: Why did the Lord have to come down to see what was going on?
 The simple answer is that He didn't have to but it is put this way so that we would understand that God was very aware of what the people were doing as well as their motives for doing it.
 Was God worried that the men would succeed and be greater than Him?
 This answer is not as simple in that, we see that God said that they would be successful in building the tower and the city.
 This would also keep the people together instead of spreading over the earth as He designed.
 But, no tower could get man to a position where they are greater than the One that created them and so God was not worried about man becoming greater than Him.
 The key to understanding it is the fact that the people were united in their opposition to following the will of God which is sin.
 So, if we have "free will", then, why didn't God let them continue to build the tower?
 The tower was not a part of His plan but it did not catch Him by surprise.
 God allows us "free will" but that does not allow our disobedience to negate His plan.

 So from there ADONAI scattered them all over the earth, and they stopped building the city.
 For this reason it is called Bavel - because there ADONAI confused the language of the whole earth, and from there ADONAI scattered them all over the earth.